tomekent/portfolio/content/authors/admin/_index.md

   link: https://github.com/tomekent
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#  icon_pack: ai
+  icon_pack: ai
-#  link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "Thomas.kent@bristol.ac.uk"
+email: "contact@tomekent.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.